NoirsCodingCorner/floating_animation/README.md

 # Flutter Shape Background

 A customizable Flutter package for creating animated and dynamic floating shapes as a background.
-Supports various shapes like circles, rectangles, triangles, and hearts with configurable properties like color, size, speed, and opacity.
+Supports various shapes like circles, rectangles, triangles, and hearts with configurable properties like color, size, speed, direction, spawn rate, and opacity.

 This widget also supports seamless state changes, allowing the shapes to adapt dynamically without disrupting the animation.
 For example, you can change the shape mid-program, and the widget will continue running smoothly with the newly selected shape.